 .
 Except as otherwise provided in this Agreement, a waiver or consent, express or implied, to or of any breach or default by any Member in the performance by that Member of its obligations with respect to the Company is not a consent or waiver to or of any other breach or default in the performance by that Member of the same or any other obligations of that Member with respect to the Company.
 Except as otherwise provided in this Agreement, failure on the part of a Member to complain of any act of any Member or to declare any Member in default with respect to the Company, irrespective of how long that failure continues, does not constitute a waiver by that Member of its rights with respect to that default until the applicable statute-of-limitations period has run.

 .
-This Agreement or the Delaware Certificate may be amended or restated only by a written instrument executed (or, in the case of the Delaware Certificate, approved) by all of the Members and, for so long as there is any principal, interest or other amount owed to the Lenders under the Facility Agreement, by the Lenders .
+This Agreement or the Delaware Certificate may be amended or restated only by a written instrument executed (or, in the case of the Delaware Certificate, approved) by the Class A Member, provided that any amendment which would have a material adverse effect on the Class B Member shall be approved by all of the Members and, for so long as there is any principal, interest or other amount owed to the Lenders under the Facility Agreement, by the Lenders (it being expressly agreed that any amendment whereby the Auction Date would fall after June 15, 2001 would have such a material adverse effect).

 .
 Subject to the restrictions on Dispositions set forth in this Agreement, this Agreement is binding on and shall inure to the benefit of the Members and their respective successors and permitted assigns.